Page created: 2012-07-02

 Among the earliest modern missionaries to China, Jesuits were more politely received than they anticipated, and worked hard to make themselves welcome.
 In the end, the envious mechanations of other Catholic orders resulted in their expulsion.
 This fascinating and instructive story has been told hundreds of times, by various lights and with various sympathies.
 The following account, written slightly over two centuries ago, is remarkable for its brevity and clarity.

-John Barrow (1764-1848) was one of the Earl of Macartney’s suite on his famous and unsuccessful journey (1792-1794) representing the British king to the Chinese emperor.
+John Barrow (1764-1848) was one of the Earl of Macartney’s suite on his unsuccessful journey (1792-1794) representing the British king to the Chinese emperor.
 The chronicle of the project was famously and officially told by Sir George Staunton, the secretary to the mission.
 But Barrow felt inclined to produce his own, less formal account, although a careful and insightful one, which he published in London in 1804.
 The following extract is from the American edition, published the following year in Phaladelphia.

 In this extract, he very concisely presents to English readers the history of external missionary efforts in China, seeking to balance his conflicted feelings about the complex motivations of the missionaries with his feelings about reactions of the Chinese government to them.